-For each of the patients, paired PB and SF data was generated from bulk or isolated cell types of interest (detailed in Table 5.2 and Chapter 2).
+For each of the patients, paired peripheral blood and synovial fluid data was generated from bulk or isolated cell types of interest (detailed in Table 5.2 and Chapter 2).
 Due to project constrains, Fast-ATAC, PCR gene expression array, scRNA-seq and mass cytometry were not generated for all six individuals in the cohort.